vrup0408/vrup0408/README.md

 - 🌱 I’m currently learning and exploring **the Cloud Computing, Data Analytics, Machine Learning & Internet of Things.**

-- 👯 I’m looking to collaborate on **Live Project of some great-great Companies.**
+- 👯 I’m looking to collaborate on **Live Project of some great Companies.**

 - 💬 Ask me about **Cloud Computing** and about **Data Analytics.**